pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 :::{important} Publishing to test.PyPI.org vs PyPI.org
-While you can install from test PyPI it's not recommended that you publish to testPyPI as a permanent way to install your package.
+While you can install from test PyPI it's not recommended that you publish to test PyPI as a permanent way to install your package.
 Test PyPi is a perfect place to learn how to publish your package.
 But your end goal should be to publish to PyPI.org once you have figured out your workflow.
 :::

 ### Time to install your package